MalihehIzadi/ml4se/index.md

 ### Before you decide to join the course

 _We expect students to have experience with ML already_.
 We also expect them to have some interest in program analysis.
-This is not an introductory course.
+This is *NOT* an introductory course.
 Here are the requirements:

 * Experience with programming is required (preferably Python)
 * Experience with machine learning and specifically deep learning techniques is a must-have.
 * Familiarity with transformer-based language models and modern NLP is needed